mlab817/ridemap-kiosk/README.md

-# RIDEMAP: Passenger Count through Face Detection using Smartphone Camera
+# RIDEMAP: Passenger Count through Smartphones and Tablets as Kiosk Machine

 ## Description

-This mobile app allows registered smartphones to upload data of passengers' faces counted through face detection.
+This mobile app allows registered smartphones to upload data of passenger destination station information user inputted in a device set up like "kiosks".

-`Note: This app does not collect data on faces of passengers, it relies instead upon the faceID created when a face is detected by the app's camera.`

 ## Requirements

 1. [Free Expo account](https://expo.dev/signup)
 2. Laravel for backend development
 3. React Native and Expo for mobile app development
-4. Smartphones with camera
+4. Smartphones / tablets

 The Laravel backend for the Ridemap already supports this app.
-The endpoint for submission of face detection is `/api/faces`.
-The backend accepts an array of `faces` with the following attributes: `face_id`, `station_id`, and `scanned_at`. `device_id` is extracted from a token used to authenticate the device.
+The endpoint for submission of data is `/api/kiosks`.
+The backend accepts an array of `passengers` with the following attributes: `originStationId`, `destinationStationId`, and `timestamp`. `device_id` is extracted from a token used to authenticate the device.

 ## Building the App